JamieMason/ImageOptim-CLI/README.md

 ## Example

     $ imageOptim --directory /path/to/images
-	  Processing 23 images...
+	  Processing 57 images...
-	  ✔ Finished in 212 seconds
+	  ✔ Finished in 54 seconds

+You can see also a [video screen recording of ImageOptim-CLI](https://www.youtube.com/watch?v=HGBounRIzSs) on YouTube.

 ## Installation